 Next steps

 For founders considering a Moldovan SRL, the relevant questions are practical: does your business activity need EU passporting or EU data residency today?
 Do your investors require an EU-incorporated entity?
 Do your EU enterprise clients contractually require an EU counterparty?
-If the answers are no, or not yet, then Moldova's existing infrastructure, SEPA banking, competitive tax regime, and EU alignment trajectory make it a serious option.
+If the answers are no, or not yet, then Moldova's existing infrastructure, SEPA banking, competitive tax regime, and EU alignment trajectory make it a serious option within the broader eastern European IT tax landscape.

 For more on how SEPA membership changes the banking picture, see Moldova SEPA membership: what it means for founders and exporters.
 For the cross-border operational context, see cross-border company benefits: Moldova explained.